DanySK/course-laboratory-of-software-systems/slides/content/26-ddd-cqrs/_index.md

 1. **Publish/Subscribe**
     * A pattern for looser coupling is publish/subscribe, whereby application services subscribe to events in the domain
-    * You may want to consider this pattern when your domain logic is inherently event based, especially when you pass commands into the domain but do not receive a return value
+    * You may want to consider this pattern when your domain logic is inherently event-based, especially when you pass commands into the domain but do not receive a return value